Everything is possible during political elections

 When I read this, it was all very clear to me.
 Currently we are in a psychological warfare.
 What does this mean.
 Anything and everything is allowed in order to maintain maximum power en status.

-My only advice to people, don’t let fear influence your decisions.
+My sole advice to people is this: don’t let fear dictate your choices.